 - They waste your energy.

-- Worrying is negative thinking.
+- Worrying means negative thinking.

 - Worries program your mind to think negatively.